 Weddings and Rentals

 Hamilton Gardens at Lake Chatuge is a beautiful place to be married.
 It provides stunning views of the lake, countryside and Brasstown Bald.
 The Gardens and the Pavilion have been a popular place for family reunions and corporate outings.
-Visit Pavilion Rules or Reserve the Pavilion by completing the Reservation form and Agreement.

 The Celebration Plaza at Hamilton Gardens is the perfect spot to recognize special people in our lives.
 Located in front of the Paris Pavilion, the Plaza is easily accessible and enhances the gardens property.
 It provides a unique opportunity to support the gardens by offering these beautiful stones for custom engraving through our donation program.
 Having a stone engraved in the Celebration Plaza is a beautiful way to honor or remember family, friends and loved ones in perpetuity.